colewilldev/clock-js/readme.md

 It was a little tricky computing the right time across all 4 clocks given that the getDate() function in JS returns Militarty time (1-24hrs).
 So I had to program for that, as well as to be able to pass in a time zone and amount of time offset into both of my clock functions.

-The hardest part by far was replacing the Miami clock's hands with the Flamingo legs.
-It took way longer than I would have wanted but I had this vision in my mind of a flamingo clock with the legs as the hands, so I'm really happy I took the time to get the css right...
+Really happy about the flamingo clock as I had a vision in my mind that I wanted a cartoon bird with the legs as the hands to tell time.

 Anyways, Hope you enjoy them as much as I do and thanks for stopping by!